techidaily/site-games-able/source/_posts/break-free-from-consoles-with-pc-advantages.md

 ![coding and open pc](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/protect-your-site-from-xss-attacks.jpg)

  Many people work from their PCs, scroll the internet, watch movies, make movies, create art and illustrations, and even make video games.
 The list truly goes on.
 If you're looking for a career change, you can even stream video games from your PC.
-Consoles are brilliant for gaming and sometimes streaming, but[streaming to Twitch from your PS5](https://www.makeuseof.com/how-to-stream-ps5-to-twitch-broadcast-feature/) or Xbox is far more difficult.
+Consoles are brilliant for gaming and sometimes streaming, but [streaming to Twitch from your PS5](https://www.makeuseof.com/how-to-stream-ps5-to-twitch-broadcast-feature/) or Xbox is far more difficult.

 ## 6\.
 PCs Have More Digital Options